 Another traditional folktale states that humans can be drawn into the faery mounds, leaving their human bodies behind.
 If the human remains, or is not allowed to return, their body dies.
 By the same principal, the Shee are known to inhabit the vacated bodies of humans, usually children, and carrying on in the human world.
 These beings are called “changelings” and the stories associated with them are truly unsettling.
 These themes are also very present in Macleod’s The Immortal Hour.

 The idea that Netta stayed too long in the faery realm, or perhaps angered the temperamental beings, remains a popular theory to this day.

 The Green Ray Elementals

-“The three major strands to the Western Mystery Tradition, using the colour symbolism popular when the Society of the Inner Light was first founded, were called the Green Ray, the Orange Ray and the Purple Ray.
+The three major strands to the Western Mystery Tradition, using the colour symbolism popular when the Society of the Inner Light was first founded, were called the Green Ray, the Orange Ray and the Purple Ray.

 The Green Ray consists of the nature contacts in the broadest sense, and encapsulates most mythopoeic formulations relating to nature and to the Earth, including Elemental and Faery traditions.
 The Orange Ray describes the study of symbolism and its manipulation in ceremonial or visualized forms, frequently in terms of the Tree of Life of the Qabalah.
-The Purple Ray denotes religious mysticism, a direct approach to the spirit, and the devotional way usually expressed in the West in Christian terms.”
+The Purple Ray denotes religious mysticism, a direct approach to the spirit, and the devotional way usually expressed in the West in Christian terms.

 In the end, we are left with a void where Netta once existed, both figurative and literal.
-In reconstructing her life, we can only imagine what she may have been like by virtue of her reflection in Dione Fortune, the Alpha et Omega, and the ethereal places invoked by The Immortal Hour.
+In reconstructing her life, we can only imagine what she may have been like by the virtue of her reflections in Dione Fortune, the Alpha et Omega, and the ethereal places invoked by The Immortal Hour.